 Good sashimi Moriawase has its price and takes time

 This also explains the waiting times that have occurred again and again for years when several guests order sashimi Moriawase at the same time (popular classic from WalkIn guests: "I want only fast eat a Sashimi Moriawase!" - However, Sashimi Moriawase is the dish on our menu that takes the most time).

 If each fish has to be filleted individually in a different way, it takes time.

 And because one is sometimes operationally blind, we are fascinated that only because of our deeper engagement with the topic of sashimi We found out what is sold as sashimi in some places in Munich - and only then learned to appreciate and classify the quality in our own house.

 Where else can you find good sashimi in Munich?

 Even if we are really proud of our sashimi - Japanese cuisine in Munich has other beautiful daughters.
-And we are not afraid (and have never shied away) from recommending them.
-Because that's what SUSHIYA.DE is all about: good Japanese cuisine.
+And we are not afraid (and have never shied away) from gladly recommending them as well.

 Our expertise is mainly limited to the Munich area besides occasional visits to Germany, Japan and the rest of the world.
 Therefore, here are a few short, current assessments, where you can currently get good sashimi in Munich.